Brookdale Senior Living Inc. (BKD) Shares Soar Above 1-Year High

-Brookdale Senior Living Inc. (NYSE: BKD) has seen a rise in its stock price by 6.03 in relation to its previous close of 4.06.
-However, the company has experienced a 44.46% gain in its stock price over the last five trading sessions.
+Brookdale Senior Living Inc. (NYSE: BKD)’s stock price has increased by 1.52 compared to its previous closing price of 4.22.
+However, the company has seen a 2.99% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in Brookdale Senior Living Inc. (NYSE: BKD) Right Now?